vimeo/psalm/docs/configuration.md

 - `allowFileIncludes=[bool]`<br />
   whether or not to allow `require`/`include` calls in your PHP.
 Defaults to `true`.
 - `serializer=["igbinary"|"default"]`<br />
   Allows you to hard-code a serializer for Psalm to use when caching data.
-By default Psalm uses `ext-igbinary` *if* the version is greater or equal to 2.0.5, otherwise it defaults to PHP's built-in serializer.
+By default, Psalm uses `ext-igbinary` *if* the version is greater or equal to 2.0.5, otherwise it defaults to PHP's built-in serializer.

 ## Project settings